devosoft/Empirical/doc/library/prefab/prefab.rst

 ConfigPanel
 ~~~~~~~~~~~
+The ConfigPanel allows developers to easily set up a user interface for their configuration options.
+It allows web apps to be interactive and dynamic, allowing users to change configuration settings within the applicaiton and providing a better user experiance.

 Using the ConfigPanel class, a configuration panel is constructed when passed a Config file.
-It uses other
-Prefabricated components to add styling and structure to the panel.
-Use the GetDiv
+It uses other Prefabricated components to add styling and structure to the panel.
-method to stream this component into another web component or document.
+Use :code:`GetDiv()` to stream this component into another web component or document.

+It is important to note that ConfigPanel instances are destroyed when they go out of scope.
+This causes the form to no longer respond to changes made by the user.
+You will need to initialize an instance outside of :code:`main()` if you would like the user to be able to interact with the panel.

 Example:
 ********